abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 - The `.exe` file generated be the compiler contain the instruction whose syntax depend on the type of hardware we are using.
 This instruction set basically acts as an interface between the C level program and harware and this instruction set is called as **Instruction Set Architecture(ISA)** of the Architecture of the Computer(here a RISC-V Architecture).
 It is the language though which user speaks to the computer
 - The assempler take this instructions and convert it into its respective machine language programe(binary language).
-- We get the specifications of the instruction set and write a HDL of this instructions and synthesis it to gate level and then this is converted into its respective layout using the generl RTL to GDS flow.
+- We get the specifications of the instruction set and write a HDL of this instructions and synthesis it to gate level and then this is converted into its respective layout using the general RTL to GDS flow.

 ### SoC design and openLANE
 ---